lnis-uofu/OpenFPGA/README.md

 2. Red Hat 7.5
 3. MacOS High Sierra 10.13.4

 Please note that those were the versions we tested the software for.
-It might work with earlier versions.
+It might work with earlier versions and other distributions.

 ## Examples